SumoLogic/sumologic-documentation/docs/get-started/manage-account.md

 ### My Preferences

-Preference settings are only changed for your personal account; they do not affect any other users in your organization.
+Preference settings are only changed for your personal account; they don't affect any other users in your organization.
 Any changes you make to your preferences take effect the next time you sign in, not during the current session.

 - **Default Timezone.** If you want the Sumo Logic user interface to use your local time zone, or a time zone different from the time zone used in the timestamp of your log messages, change the setting here.
 This is a personal setting, and does not change the time zone for anyone else in your organization.
 This option overrides the timezone set in your web browser, and affects all hours and minutes displayed in the user interface, including time ranges on the Search page, the Time column in the Messages pane, and in Dashboards.
 It does not affect the configurations of previously created Scheduled Searches or Real Time Alerts.
 For more information, see [Timestamps, Time Zones, Time Ranges, and Date Formats].
 - **Always show the timezone offset in displayed timestamps.** This setting is on by default.
 To not show the timezone offset in displayed timestamps, deactivate this check box.